House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 950

-Red Maple is interesting to work with due to its stunning color and grains that can occasionally be wavy.
+Red Maple is interesting to work with due to its stunning color and occasionally wavy grains.
 Red Maple is usually affordable, but varieties with wavy grains are more expensive than straight-grained varieties.
-It’s pretty easy to work with, but you need to be careful when using machinery as it can burn if you use high-speed cutters.
-It’s perfect for smaller DIY projects like making boxes, crates, pallets, musical instruments, or other wooden knick-knacks.
-It is not decay resistant, so make sure you use proper stains and finishes after the building part of the project is done.
+It’s pretty easy to work with, but you need to be careful when using machinery, as it can burn if you use high-speed cutters.

 Pros